render.frag. The python scripts are merely for setting the UI and compiling and communicating with the GLSL code.

 You may simply run

-and use keyboard and mouse to play with the simulation (for keyboard and mouse control please see the printed doc).
+python main.py and then use keyboard and mouse to play with the simulation (for keyboard and mouse control please see the printed doc).

-How to render the animation to a video file
+How to save the animation to a video file

-Firstly make sure ffmpeg is installed on your computer and can be found on system path, windows users need to manually set the variable FFMPEG_EXE to be the path to your
+ffmpeg is installed on your computer and can be found on system path, windows users need to manually add the path to your

 About the code